 I am broadly interested in methods to mine and understand data at scale with an emphasis on measurements assessing structure, performance, and security of the Internet.
 In my PhD work I explored the phenomenon of IPv4 address space exhaustion and its consequences for the Internet and its stakeholders.

-My research was awarded with a Best Paper Award at ACM IMC 2016, a Distinguished Paper Award at ACM IMC 2019, two IRTF Applied Networking Research Prizes in 2017 and 2019, and selected “Best of CCR” in 2015.
+My work has been recognized with a Best Paper Award at ACM IMC 2016, a Distinguished Paper Award at ACM IMC 2019, two IRTF Applied Networking Research Prizes in 2017 and 2019, and a “Best of CCR” selection in 2015.

 I taught both undergraduate as well as graduate computer science courses as Teaching Assistant (TA).
 During my time as PhD candidate I organized and managed TAs for large introductory computer science classes.
 I also co-supervised MSc/BSc theses.